minotalen/TESL-hotkey/readme.md

 The script itself is currently very rudimentary, it has only been tested with my screen resolution.
 It might be that you have to adapt the coordinates to your resolution.

 I have mapped the y key so it copies the x and y coordinates of the mouse position.
 These coordinates can be used to edit the script to fit your resolution.

-To do so find the corresponding button ingame, hover over it with your mouse, press y and paste the coordinates into the variables in the script.
+You could also contribute to this script by [adding absolute coordinate support][5]

 ## Roadmap